Kirkwood Club Handbook

 • Sending a check from the college generally takes about two weeks after all information is collected.
 This includes a Payment Request Form, invoice/receipt, and a W-9 for whom the college is cutting the check to.
 It is the club’s or organization’s responsibility to obtain this information before payment can be submitted.

 The Kirkwood Foundation supports club and organization activities each year in collaboration with Student Life to offer opportunities for individual groups to be rewarded for participation in various activities throughout the year.
-Clubs can receive funding for participation in a club and organization recruitment fair, annual food drive, and other activities.
-Funding information is sent from Student Life to all active clubs and organizations.
+Clubs can receive funding for participation in a variety of activities.
+In order to be eligible, the club needs a club account and be in active status.
+Please see the list below:

 Travel